7e62ce85/Oratio/README.md

-# Lemmy and BitcoinCash Payment System Development Documentation
+# Lemmy and Payment System

 This project details the implementation of a **Lemmy** community platform and a **BitcoinCash Payment Service** on a DigitalOcean Droplet.
 The services run in Docker containers with Nginx configured as a reverse proxy with SSL applied.